stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 11.04](https://cas8.docs.cisecurity.org/en/latest/source/Controls11/#114-establish-and-maintain-an-isolated-instance-of-recovery-data)
--
+- Score is based on the percentage of sampled backup soutions properly configured to maintain an isolated instance of recovery data.

 ## Safeguard 13.01	**_(IG2)_**	Centralize Security Event Alerting

 _Included in the Assessment as an Enterprise Solution (Sentinel SIEM) provides subscribers with triage services and review capabilities._

 The implementation of Safeguard 13.01 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standards_ IR-4(1) and SI-4(2); and contributes to the defensive mitigation for _Standards_ AU-6(1), AU-7, and SI-4(5).
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-1301---centralize-security-event-alerting)

 **Assessed Elements:**